Fritz Hildebrandt - Grouping

 All detailed translations of German documents on my site were done by JUNGCO Translation

-Service.
 If you have a German wartime document you need translated, contact Jungco and tell them

 you saw a link to them here on danielsww2.com!
 They provide excellent translation services with